 Autumn is a great time to really concentrate on the health and maintenance of your lawn.
 You might like to complete some necessary tasks such as watering, mowing, aerating, weeding, and fertilising the grass yourself, or you can use professional services like TruGreen.

 In autumn you should always continue to mow your lawn, even though you generally won’t need to shave so much off the grass during the cooler months of the year.
 Make sure you don’t ever cut more than a third of the grass at one time, but do keep cutting it back on a regular basis as this helps the grass to stay healthy.
+Weeds can also rear their ugly heads in autumn.
+It’s important to get rid of weeds as soon as you notice them before they get the chance to spread and cause more problems.
+There are several ways to remove them, such as using a weed killer or pulling them out by hand.
+Make sure you wear gloves when doing this, and always follow the instructions on the weed killers carefully.
 Watering should be kept up during autumn too, although again, you probably won’t need to spend as much time on it as in summer.

 Fertilisation is a perfect task to complete during the autumn months if you’d like a thriving lawn.
 In fact, this time of the year is seen by many experts in the field as the best time to complete the task.
 While the top layer of grass that you see grows more slowly when the weather is cooler, the roots and rhizomes below the surface of the soil continue to grow quickly and can really take advantage of the fertiliser.

 Choose a good fertiliser for your lawn and it will deliver all the essential nutrients grass loves, and allow the lawn to grow deep roots and build up a reserve of nutrients that it can hold on to for the spring.
 To achieve the best coverage of your lawn with fertiliser, it pays to use a walk-behind drop spreader, as this makes it easy to apply a consistent, even layer.